VidTu/Ksyxis/README.md

 Ksyxis attempts to have reproducible builds (reproducible JAR archives) for newer releases.
 Check out [GitHub Releases](https://github.com/VidTu/Ksyxis/releases) for "Reproducible Build Hash" values.
 If it is present on any release, this release's binary JAR should be reproducible.
-Unfortunately, due to nature of Java (Gradle) and Minecraft development, it is not always possible to have reproducible builds.
+Unfortunately, due to the nature of Java (Gradle) and Minecraft development, it is not always possible to have reproducible builds.
 Reproducible release JARs are compiled with: (use these commands to create a reproducible build)

 1. `./gradlew clean --no-daemon --no-build-cache --no-configuration-cache`